 The incentive fees shown in the Consolidated Statements of Operations are calculated using the fee structure set forth in investment management agreement, and then adjusted to reflect the terms of the Fee Waiver Agreement.
-Pursuant to the investment management agreement, pre -incentive fee net investment income is compared to a hurdle rate of 2.0% of the net asset value at the beginning of the period and is calculated as follows:
+Pursuant to the investment management agreement, pre-incentive fee net investment income is compared to a hurdle rate of 2.0% of the net asset value at the beginning of the period and is calculated as follows:

-- No incentive fee is recorded during the quarter in which our pre-incentive fee net investment income does not exceed the hurdle rate; - 2) 100% of pre-incentive fee net investment income that exceeds the hurdle rate but is less than 2.5% in the quarter; and - 3) 20.0% of the amount of pre-incentive fee net investment income, if any, that exceeds 2.5% of the hurdle rate.
+- 1) No incentive fee is recorded during the quarter in which our pre-incentive fee net investment income does not exceed the hurdle rate; - 2) 100% of pre-incentive fee net investment income that exceeds the hurdle rate but is less than 2.5% in the quarter; and - 3) 20.0% of the amount of pre-incentive fee net investment income, if any, that exceeds 2.5% of the hurdle rate.

-For purposes of implementing the fee waiver under the Fee Waiver Agreement, we calculate the incentive fee based upon the formula that exists under the investment management agreement, and then apply the terms of wavier set forth in the Fee Waiver Agreement, if applicable.
+For purposes of implementing the fee waiver under the Fee Waiver Agreement, we calculate the incentive fee based upon the formula that exists under the investment management agreement, and then apply the terms of waiver set forth in the Fee Waiver Agreement, if applicable.

-For the three months ended December 31, 2017, the Company did not incur any incentive fees on net investment income because pre-incentive fee net investment income did not exceed the hurdle amount under the formula that exists under the investment management agreement.
-For the three months ended December 31, 2016, we incurred \$0.9 million of incentive fees related to pre-incentive fee net investment income.

-For the three months ended December 31, 2017 and 2016, incentive fees, net of \$0 and \$43,663 waived under the Fee Waiver Agreement were \$0 and \$0.9 million.
+For the three and six months ended March 31, 2018, and the three months ended March 31, 2017, the Company did not incur any incentive fees on net investment income because preincentive fee net investment income did not exceed the hurdle amount under the formula that exists under the investment management agreement.
+For the six months ended March 31, 2017, the Company incurred \$0.9 million of incentive fees related to pre-incentive fee net investment income.
+For the six months ended March 31, 2017, incentive fees, net of \$43,663 waived under the Fee Waiver Agreement were \$0.9 million.

-As of December 31, 2017 and September 30, 2017, \$4.1 million and \$4.3 million, respectively, were included in "management and incentive fees payable" in the accompanying Consolidated Statements of Assets and Liabilities.
+As of March 31, 2018 and September 30, 2017, \$3.4 million and \$4.3 million, respectively, were included in "management and incentive fees payable" in the accompanying Consolidated Statements of Assets and Liabilities.